Sealed crustless sandwich: Patent reexamination

-In March 2001, during the legal proceedings, Albie's filed a request for reexamination with the USPTO asking that the patent be reexamined in light of the new prior art.
+In March 2001, during the legal proceedings, Albie's filed a request for reexamination with the USPTO asking that the patent be reexamined in light of the newly discovered prior art.
 The reexamination serial number is 90/005,949.

 In response to the new prior art cited, Smucker's narrowed the wording of their claims to only cover a very specific version of their sealed crustless sandwich.
 The more narrow claims, for example, only cover sealed crustless peanut butter and jelly sandwiches where the jelly is held between two layers of peanut butter.
 Nonetheless, in December 2003, the patent examiner rejected the narrowed claims in light of the new prior art.

-Smucker's appealed the rejection to the Board of Patent Appeals and Interferences (BPAI).
-In September 2006, The BPAI reversed the examiner's reasons for rejecting the claims, but found new reasons for rejecting them.
+Smucker's appealed the rejection to the Board of Patent Appeals and Interferences.
+In September 2006, the Board reversed the examiner's reasons for rejecting the claims, but found new reasons for rejecting them.
 They found that the wording in the narrowed claims was too vague to clearly identify exactly what Smucker's is trying to patent.
-Because Smucker's failed to respond to the BPAI's rejections within the two-month deadline, the PTO mailed a Notice of Intent to Issue a Reexamination Certificate (NIIRC) in December 2006 cancelling all claims.
+Because Smucker's failed to respond to the Board's rejections within the two-month deadline, the PTO mailed a Notice of Intent to Issue a Reexamination Certificate (NIIRC) in December 2006 cancelling all claims.
 The reexamination certificate was issued on September 25, 2007.